 Figure 5.
 The encrypted binary inside the image file

 After locating the file, it then begins the decryption process.
 The resulting decrypted file is then loaded for the succeeding stages of unpacking.
 Based on the input and output, it does not use a block cipher such as AES to decrypt the contents of the file and uses its own method of decryption instead.

 Figures 7 and 8.
 Before and after decryption

 One likely reason for this particular variant’s reliance on steganography is that it adds another layer of obfuscation — wscript (the VBS file interpreter) is used to execute the malware instead of the actual malware executing itself.
 Since the autostart mechanism uses a script, future variants can choose to change the persistence method by modifying the script file on the fly.

 As one of the most active information stealers in the wild today, LokiBot shows no signs of slowing down.
 The updates to its persistence and obfuscation mechanisms show that LokiBot is still being updated and will likely remain a threat to be dealt with in the near future.

 Fighting LokiBot with Managed Detection and Response (MDR)

-It is often the case that the most significant threats to an organisation — and the ones that have the greatest impact — are not targeted attacks, but rather the smaller, more common incidents that are difficult to detect and constantly reoccur.
-This is one aspect where a security service like managed detection and response can help even organisations that have their own security teams.
-MDR provides the ability to investigate incidents, analyse threats, and perhaps most importantly, gain a clearer picture of what the organisation is dealing with by correlating different and seemingly unrelated indicators.
+It is often the case that the most significant threats to an organization — and the ones that have the greatest impact — are not targeted attacks, but rather the smaller, more common incidents that are difficult to detect and constantly reoccur.
+This is one aspect where a security service like managed detection and response can help even organizations that have their own security teams.
+MDR provides the ability to investigate incidents, analyze threats, and perhaps most importantly, gain a clearer picture of what the organization is dealing with by correlating different and seemingly unrelated indicators.
 In this case, having previous familiarity and experience with LokiBot allowed our MDR and analysis teams to provide feedback and remediation recommendations within a day.